jacklul/asuswrt-scripts/README.md

 ## [`process-killer.sh`](/scripts/process-killer.sh)

-This script can kill processes by their names, unfortunately on stock most of them will restart, there is an attempt to prevent that in that script but it is not guaranteed to work.
+This script can kill processes by their names, unfortunately on the official firmware most of them will restart, there is an attempt to prevent that in that script but it is not guaranteed to work.

 **Use this script at your own risk.**